intuosol/widget_snippet/README.md

 ## Features

-- **Widget Preview + Code Viewer**: Show the widget alongside its source code
+- **Widget Preview + Source Code Viewer**: Show the widget alongside its source code
 - **Multiple Display Options**: Present code snippets in various formats to suit different use cases (e.g., row, column, tabbed)
-- **Terminal Style Code View**: Display code snippets in a realistic terminal interface
+- **Terminal Style Code View**: Display code snippets in a terminal window
 - **Easy Export**: Download widgets as images, copy code snippets, or export both as a zip file
 - **Customizable Appearance**: Style the presentation based on your app's theme